stivlo/task-manager/README.md

 Example app to learn node JS.

-To run locally, create a file in `config/dev.env`.
+To run locally, create two configuration files `config/dev.env` and `config/test.env` for development and testing, respectively.
+The test environment should be configured to use a different mongodb database.
 A free SendGrid API key can be obtained at: https://sendgrid.com

 ```bash